 An added safeguard in California law is the ability of the prosecutor to petition the court to order the person detained for an additional two years after he or she reaches 25.
 There are no limits to how many times a prosecutor may seek to extend the person’s detention.

 California legislators are currently working on an overhaul of the Division of Juvenile Justice.
 Whether that overhaul will revisit the issue of referring 14- and 15-year-olds to adult criminal court remains to be seen.

-We at Spolin Law recognize the flaws in the criminal justice system and hope to help find justice to those who have been denied it.
+We at Spolin Law recognize the flaws in the criminal justice system and hope to help find justice for those who have been denied it.
 The standardization proposed by California SB 1391 seeks to fill some of these gaps in the system in an effort to promote rehabilitation and eliminate the racial disparities that exist.
 We intend to follow to progression and impact of California SB 1391 and keep you informed.
-To learn more about our devoted and accomplished team at Spolin Law, be sure to call us at (866) 617-7158 with any post-conviction questions you may have.
+To learn more about our devoted and accomplished team at Spolin Law, be sure to contact us. call us at (866) 617-7158 with any post-conviction questions you may have.